Skip to main content

 Clinical Director, EMDR Therapist

-What Withdrawal Feels Like and How It Is Managed
+What Does Withdrawal Feel Like and How Is It Managed at Jintara.

 Nobody pretends withdrawal is easy.
 It is one of the things people fear most about coming to rehab, and it is reasonable to be worried about it.
-What you actually experience depends on the substance and how long you have been using.
-For a full overview of how Jintara handles this process, see our medical detox page.
+What you actually experience during medical detox depends on the substance and how long you have been using.

 Alcohol detox often involves sedation with benzodiazepines to prevent seizures.
 You will feel woozy and low-energy for the first few days.
 The medication does its job, but it does not remove all discomfort.
 Symptoms typically peak around Day 2 to 3, then begin to ease.